-Since the Novato voters approved Measure F in 2010, Novato's 1⁄2 cent sales tax has provided critical funding for Novato City services.
-Revenue from the Measure F sales tax has consistently been more than \$4 million annually, and has generated approximately \$22.5 million during its five-year duration.
-Measure F expired on March 31, 2016 and was replaced by the recently-approved Measure C by the Novato voters.
-Measure C is a 1⁄4 cent tax that will provide \$2.5 million annually for a minimum of 20 years for Novato services.
+Since the Novato voters approved Measure F in 2010, Novato's 1⁄2 cent sales tax provided critical funding for Novato City services.
+During the five years that Measure F was in effect, revenue was consistently more than \$4 million annually, and generated approximately \$22.6 million.
+Measure F expired on March 31, 2016 and was replaced by Measure C, a 1⁄4 cent sales tax that was approved by Novato voters in November 2015.
+Measure C is providing \$2.5 million annually for a minimum of 20 years for Novato services.